Scott Ferguson

 - UAS Roadmap

-- Powering Energy Efficiency & Impacts Framework: Mapping a comprehensive energy strategy for the Upper Coastal Plain Council of Governments Region
+- Powering Energy Efficiency & Impacts Framework: Mapping a comprehensive regional energy strategy for Upper Coastal Plain Council of Government Region (PEEIF)

-- Workshop: NSF CAREER Writing Workshop for Early Career Professionals; Charlotte, NC; August 23, 2016
+- Workshop: NSF CAREER Proposal Writing Workshop for Early Career Professionals; Charlotte, NC; August 23, 2016